brenden-matteson/cs386/cs386/deliverables/deliverable5/deliverable5.md

 ![architecture diagram](architecture.drawio.png)

-Our architecture is designed as a monolithic system with lightweight static JSON file storage, prioritizing simplicity and efficiency for a small-scale project like SimpleCents.
+Our architecture is designed as a monolithic system with lightweight static JSON file storage (not implemented yet), prioritizing simplicity and efficiency for a small-scale project like SimpleCents.
 It separates concerns into three core layers: Presentation Layer for user interactions, Business Logic Layer for processing events and input, and a lightweight Data Handling Module that helps allow us to temporarily store information for our budget creation portion.

 ## Class Diagram